 Halloween Golden Jack-o'-Lanterns (October)

 This Jack family will bring you so much joy during the month of October.
-At night they glow so beautifully and make your home feel happy and warm.
+They glow beautifully at night and make your home feel happy and warm.
 Here is what you need to shop for the lantern faces.

 Fall Paper Leaf Garland (November)

-There are so many ways you can decorate with this autumn paper leaf garland.
-Here are the supplies needed to make this project.
+You can decorate with this autumn paper leaf garland in so many ways.
+Here are the supplies needed to do this project.

 Now all you need is the paper leaf template.
 Simply subscribe to Life on Summerhill to have access to all my freebies.
 This template is under the fall section.